CSharp-Pills-15mg/Disposable-Pattern/doc/08 - Disposable Resources.md

 ## Conclusions

 I think we are good for now.
-We took care of the disposable members to call their `Dispose()` methods, too.
-But not when the main object is disposed during the finalization.
+We took care of the disposable members and called their `Dispose()` methods, too.
+And this is done only when manually disposing the object, not when it is disposed during the finalization.

-The last topic to discuss is "Derived Classes".
-How can we allow other derived classes to dispose their own unmanaged memory during the dispose process?
+The last topic to discuss is "Derived Classes":

+- How can we allow other derived classes to dispose their own unmanaged memory during the dispose process?